 Because of the conversion feature, the price of a convertible security will normally fluctuate in some proportion to changes in the price of the underlying asset, and, accordingly, convertible securities are subject to risks relating to the activities of the issuer and/or general market and economic conditions.
 The income component of a convertible security may cushion the security against declines in the price of the underlying asset but may also cause the price of the security to fluctuate based upon changes in interest rates and the credit quality of the issuer.
 As with a straight fixed income security, the price of a convertible security tends to increase when interest rates decline and decrease when interest rates rise.
 Like the price of a common stock, the price of a convertible security also tends to increase as the price of the underlying stock rises and to decrease as the price of the underlying stock declines.

 Hybrid securities - A hybrid security is a type of security that also has equity and debt characteristics.
 Like equities, which have no final maturity, a hybrid security may be perpetual.
 On the other hand, like debt securities, a hybrid security may be callable at the option of the issuer on a date specified at issue.
 Additionally, like common equities, which may stop paying dividends at virtually any time without violating any contractual terms or conditions, hybrids typically allow for issuers to withhold payment of interest until a later date or to suspend coupon payments entirely without triggering an event of default.
 Hybrid securities are normally at the bottom of an issuer's debt capital structure because holders of an issuer's hybrid securities are structurally subordinated to the issuer's senior creditors.
-In bankruptcy, hybrid securities may be more sensitive to economic changes than more senior debt securities.
+In bankruptcy, hybrid security holders should only get paid after all senior creditors of the issuer have been paid but before any disbursements are made to the issuer's equity holders.
+Accordingly, hybrid securities may be more sensitive to economic changes than more senior debt securities.
 Such securities may also be viewed as more equity-like by the market when the issuer or its parent company experiences financial difficulties.